cypress-io/testing-workshop-cph/slides/01-basic.md

 - Cypress changelog

 Note:
 Students should know where to find information later on.
-Main resources is the api page [https://on.cypress.io/api](https://on.cypress.io/api)
+Main resources is the api page [https://on.cypress.io/api](https://on.cypress.io/api).
+Also explain the difference between direct links and redirect service like https://on.cypress.io/changelog and https://on.cypress.io/roadmap

 +++